-EEOP certification information must be submitted to the Office of Civil Rights, Office of Justice Programs through their on-line EEOP Reporting Tool within 120 days of the grant award date.
-For more information and guidance on how to complete and submit the federal EEOP certification information, please visit the US Department of Justice, Office of Justice Programs website at https://ojp.gov/about/ocr/eeop.htm.
+The EEOP certification information must be submitted to the Office of Civil Rights, Office of Justice Programs through their on-line EEOP Reporting Tool.
+For more information and guidance on how to complete and submit the federal EEOP certification information, please visit the US Department of Justice, Office of Justice Programs website at https://oip.gov/about/ocr/eeop.htm.